 Forklift operators must also be aware of the strength of the floor they are drive on.
 The surface must be able to easily withstand the combined weight of the forklift and load.
 Make certain before driving the forklift onto any surface that it will support the combined weight of vehicle and load.
 Forklift operators never want to test surface strength the hard way, and increase the probability of an accident.
-Operators should ask a manager or supervisor, if they have questions, about any working surface.
+Operators should ask a manager or supervisor, if they have questions, about any working surface for proper forklift safety.

 Forklift operators can reduce or eliminate the chances of colliding with an obstruction by keeping aware of the work environment.
 Obstructions can be pipes, beams, doors or anything else that can strike a load or mast from above or the side.
 Scan in all directions—above and around, not just forward and backward—before moving out.
 Look for signs posting clearance levels.

 Here’s another often overlooked hazard involving forklifts.
 Operating internal combustion forklifts powered by diesel or gasoline will create a hazard in a closed environment.
 They discharge carbon monoxide, a poisonous gas.
 Propane powered lifts are also considered an internal combustion lift, but may be operated indoors as long as the area is adequately ventilated.